Asuka Oda

 Asuka Oda (小田 飛鳥, Oda Asuka) is a Japanese actress, gravure idol, and tarento.
 Her real name is unpublished.

-Biography, personal life
+Biography

 She was from Chiba on her profile, but she grew up in Chiba Prefecture and lives in Tokyo, and born in Tokyo.
 She is a Nihon University Law School Graduate.
-Her affiliated office is And M Ltd.
+Her affiliated office is GOLDSTAR.

 Aspiring to becoming an actress, she went to university and began learning acting at acting school.
 After that, she entered a troupe and devoted herself to acting.
 In 2011, she was scouted and joined her entertainment office because she appeared on TV Tokyo's Gokujō Jikara.
 Since then she has been active as a gravure idol for releasing DVDs, shooting sessions, variety shows and more.
 She was drawing attention as a sexy tarento, such as taking first place in a major mail-order site when releasing DVDs.

 She is sometimes called "Sexy Banchō" (セクシー番長, Sekushī Banchō).